Stable cuts, NAC-colourings and flexible realisations of graphs: Stable cuts in flexible graphs

 Let us highlight that the previous proof is algorithmic, in the following sense.

 \begin{proposition} Given a flexible graph $G$, a stable cut, and hence also a NAC-colouring, of~$G$ can be found in time $O(|V(G)|^3)$. \end{proposition}

 \begin{proof} Let $n = |V(G)|$ and $m=|E(G)|$.
 If $G$ is not connected, then the empty set is a stable cut.
 It is well-known that rigid components can be found in $O(n^2)$ time, see, e.g.~\cite{LeeStreinu}.
 Hence we can also find in $O(n^2)$ time a pair $u,v \in V(G)$ of vertices such that no rigid component contains both $u$ and $v$. \Cref{alg:stableCutFlexible} below describes how to find a stable cut of a connected flexible graph~$G$ separating $u$ and $v$.
 It follows the proof of \Cref{prop:flexibleHasStableSeparator}.
 The algorithm is recursive, but there is no branching: each iteration calls the algorithm at most once, on a graph that has at least one vertex fewer and at least two edges fewer.
 Hence, the total number of calls is at most $n$.
 Checking whether the neighbourhood of a vertex is stable can be done in $O(m+n^2)$ time.
 The edge contraction takes $O(m)$ operations.
-Checking whether a given vertex is a cut and the construction of the graphs $H_1$ and $H_2$ takes $O(m)$ steps.
+Checking whether a given vertex is a cut and the construction of the graphs $G_1$ and $G_2$ takes $O(m)$ steps.
 Hence in total, the running time of \Cref{alg:stableCutFlexible} is bounded by $O(n(m+n^2))=O(n^3)$. \end{proof}

+The algorithm is implemented in the package \textsc{PyRigi}~\cite{pyrigi} as method \texttt{stable\_separating\_set} thanks to Petr Laštovička.
 To close this section, we give an alternative proof of \Cref{cor:flexiblestablecut}.
 While this proof is not as elementary as the one above, it highlights the connection between stable cuts and rigidity on the sphere.
 We start by briefly explaining what we mean by the latter.

 Analogously to realisations in $\RR^2$, we may consider realisations on the sphere.
 Let denote the unit sphere in $\RR^3$.
 A realisation $(G,p)$ in $\RR^3$ is a \emph{realisation on the sphere} if $p(v)\in \mathcal{S}$ for all $v\in V(G)$.
 A realisation $(G,p)$ on the sphere is \emph{$\mathcal{S}$-rigid} if the only edge-length-preserving continuous deformations of $(G,p)$ that keep the points on the sphere are the ones arising from isometries of $\mathcal{S}$; otherwise, $(G,p)$ is \emph{$\mathcal{S}$-flexible}.
 The graph $G$ is \emph{$\mathcal{S}$-rigid} if its generic realisations on the sphere are all $\mathcal{S}$-rigid, and \emph{$\mathcal{S}$-flexible} otherwise.
 (Here, ``generic'' should be understood as generic among realisations on the sphere; of course, a realisation that is generic in the usual sense cannot lie on the sphere.)